top of page

 • “Shutdowns” or going quiet

-• Meltdowns or overwhelm
+• Meltdowns or feelings of overwhelm

 • Leaving a room abruptly